987839088534212

 Massachusetts

-Massachusetts state legislature passed a law similar to California’s, but it only requires set nurse-to-patient ratios in ICUs, depending on the stability of patients.
+The Massachusetts state legislature passed a law similar to California’s, but it only requires a set average nurse-to-patient ratio in ICUs, depending on the stability of the current patients.

-According to iMedPub Journals, Massachusetts sets a nurse-to-patient ratio of 1:1 or 1:2, depending on the severity of the patient’s needs.
+According to iMedPub Journals, Massachusetts sets a nurse-patient ratio of 1:1 or 1:2, depending on the severity of the patient’s needs.

-This legislation should improve patient safety and ensure critically ill patients have exceptional care.
+This legislation should improve patient safety as well as ensure that critically ill patients receive exceptional care.

 Minnesota

-According to the Nurse Staffing Plan Disclosure Act, hospital nurse staffing plans must be posted publicly on the Minnesota Hospital Association website quarterly.
+According to the Nurse Staffing Plan Disclosure Act, hospital nurse staffing plans in this state must be posted publicly on the Minnesota Hospital Association website each quarter.

 However, most hospitals and health systems voluntarily disclose their staffing ratios to the public more regularly to provide transparency.